Energy in Australia

 Energy in Australia is the production in Australia of energy and electricity, for consumption or export.
 Energy policy of Australia describes the politics of Australia as it relates to energy.

-Australia is a net energy exporter, and was the fourth-highest coal producer in the world in 2009.
+In 2021, Australia was a net energy exporter and one of the largest exporters in the world of liquefied natural gas (LNG), coal, and minerals.

-Energy in Australia is sourced largely from coal and natural gas, however, recently, due to the increasing effects of global warming and human-induced climate change on the global environment, there has been a shift towards renewable energy such as solar power and wind power both in Australia and abroad.
-In 2020, renewable energy accounted for 27.7% of the total amount of electricity generated in Australia.
+Energy consumption is dominated by oil and other fossil fules, however, recently, due to the increasing effects of global warming and human-induced climate change on the global environment, there has been a shift towards renewable energy such as solar power and wind power both in Australia and abroad.
+In 2022, renewable energy accounted for 39.4% of the total amount of electricity generated in Australia.

 Overview

 In 2009, Australia had the highest per capita CO_{2} emissions in the world.
 At that time, Maplecroft's CO_{2} Energy Emissions Index (CEEI) showed that Australia releases 20.58 tons of CO_{2} per person per year, more than any other country.
 However, emissions have since been reduced.
 From 1990 to 2017, emissions per capita fell by one-third, with most of that drop occurring in the more recent years.
 Additionally, the emissions intensity of the economy fell by 58.4 percent during the same time period.
 These are the lowest values in 27 years.

-The energy sector in Australia increased its carbon dioxide emissions by 8.2% from 2004 to 2010 on average.